hernandazevedo/androidmp3recorder/README.md

 ## Getting Started
 To use the project see the project sample(module app) that demonstrates the use of the class MP3Recorder.
-To this library in your android projects you only need to specify the repository and implementation of the library in your gradle configuration as follows.
+To add this library in your android projects you just need to specify the repository and implementation of the library in your gradle configuration as follows.

 ## Gradle Configuration
 ### Inside your root build.gradle